wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : Who's in there?
 I say, Freddie, what's going on.
 Freddie, why are you ignoring me?
 Mrs B, why won't anyone speak to me?
 Can you see me?

 - He has banter with audience
-- Ella, an urchin ghost comes in
+- Ella, an urchin ghost wanders up aisle
 - Curtains close behind them

 ---